siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ### Talos prints error `node not ready`

-Node in Kubernetes is marked as `Ready` once CNI is up.
+A Node in Kubernetes is marked as `Ready` only once its CNI is up.
 It takes a minute or two for the CNI images to be pulled and for the CNI to start.
-If the node is stuck in this state for too long, check CNI pods and logs with `kubectl`, usually CNI resources are created in `kube-system` namespace.
+If the node is stuck in this state for too long, check CNI pods and logs with `kubectl`.
+Usually, CNI-related resources are created in `kube-system` namespace.

 For example, for Talos default Flannel CNI:

 ```bash